Judge throws out Maryland congressional map over ‘extreme’ gerrymandering

 Maryland’s congressional map — passed on an overwhelming party-line vote in December — created seven safe Democratic seats and put the state’s sole Republican incumbent in Congress, Rep. Andy Harris, in jeopardy by making the 1st district competitive.

-Fair Maps Maryland, an anti-gerrymandering group aligned with Gov. Larry Hogan (R), said Battaglia’s ruling finally moves the state closer to ending partisan gerrymandering that has long favored Democrats.
+Fair Maps Maryland, an anti-gerrymandering group aligned with Hogan, said Battaglia’s ruling finally moves the state closer to ending partisan gerrymandering that has long favored Democrats.

 “To call this a big deal would be the understatement of the century,” the statement read.
 “Judge Battaglia’s ruling confirms what we have all known for years — Maryland is ground zero for gerrymandering, our districts and political reality reek of it, and there is abundant proof that it is occurring.
 Marylanders have been fighting for free and fair elections for decades and for the first time in our state’s shameful history of gerrymandering, we are at the precipice of ending it.”